 Behavior

-Emotions (feelings) are a wonderful, immediate and alive source of information about how we are doing and whether we are happy with what is going on in our lives.
+Emotions are a source of information about how we are doing and whether we are happy with what is going on in our lives.
 But it is very hard

 how we feel and to getting what we want.